GRV96/TemperatureConverter/README.md

 # TemperatureConverter
-Small application to convert temperatures in degrees Celsius, degrees Farenheit and kelvins
+A small application to convert temperatures in degrees Celsius, degrees Farenheit and kelvins.